 In-person or Telehealth appointments available

-Aetna, Anthem, United Healthcare, IEHP, & Out-of-Pocket
+Aetna, Anthem, United Healthcare, IEHP, &

 Yes, in California you need a referral from a qualified healthcare provider to receive nutritional counseling from a registered dietitian.
 This is required by state law to ensure coordinated care between your healthcare providers.